harness/developer-hub/docs/service-reliability-management/change-impact-analysis/change-impact-analysis-add-featureflag.md

 ---
 title: Connect a feature flag to a monitored service
-description: Learn how to connect a feature flag to a monitored service.
+description: Learn to connect a feature flag to a monitored service.
 sidebar_position: 40
 ---